Saburesh/Lakshya-traning-repo/README.md

 ### version-bumper

 Does semver bumping and tagging on a list of files you specify, on PR merge.
 Controlled by Labels.
+Replacement for Expeditor "bump-version" workflow.

 ## Sample Apps